hypothesis/browser-extension/README.md

 Note that the browser extensions are for the most part just a wrapper around the [Hypothesis client][client].
 Depending on what you're interested in working on, you may need to check out the client repository too.
-If you do that, you can get the browser extension repository to use your checked-out `client` repository by running

-    yarn link

-in the `client` repository, and then
+Once you have checked out and built the Hypothesis client, you can use it by running the following command in the `browser-extension` repository:

-    yarn link hypothesis
+    yarn link ../client

-in the `browser-extension` repository.
-After that, a call to `make build` will use the built client from the client repository.
+Where "../client" is the path to your Hypothesis client checkout.
+After that a call to `make build` will use the built client from the client repository.
 Please consult the client's documentation for instructions on building the client in a development environment.

 **Tip**: To **unlink** your dev browser extension from your dev client run `yarn unlink hypothesis` in your browser extension directory